 16 July 2018

 Informal meetings, lasting about one and a half hours, will be held in the Colney Pavilion at 2pm on the second Monday of the month.
-Books to be discussed are listed below and all titles are available in paperback and from the Library.
+Books to be discussed are listed below and all titles are available in paperback and from the library, some as downloads.

 Anyone is welcome to come along and join us and to suggest titles for future sessions.
 There is no charge and tea, coffee and biscuits are served.
 For more information please contact Janet Havers ( firstname.lastname@example.org or tel: 01603 759644).